bakliwalvaibhav1/real-time-credit-card-fraud-detection/README.md

-# 🚨 Real-Time Fraud Detection Pipeline 🛡️
+# 🚨 Real-Time Credit Cards Fraud Detection Pipeline 🛡️

 A production-grade, cloud-deployable pipeline that simulates and detects financial fraud in real time using Kafka, Python, and MongoDB.
 The pipeline processes transactions and flags suspicious activity such as high-frequency or high-value anomalies.
 Streamlit is used to visualize flagged transactions via a live dashboard.